Totally geodesic null hypersurfaces and constancy of surface gravity in Finsler spacetimes: Conclusions

 Having established this generalization, we then regarded the problem of deriving the equation $Ric_n\vert_{TH}=0$ as a novel physical constraint on potential Finslerian gravitational theories.
 We showed that this equation can be derived in two distinct ways by assuming that it should hold, as in general relativity, even in the presence of matter.

 In the first case, we derived it from the null energy condition, while in the second, we derived it from the dominant energy condition.
-The former approach suggests that the equation $\chi_a=0$ must hold, even in the presence of matter.
-The latter approach suggests that the novel Eq.\ (\ref{cmbt}) must hold, which in vacuum reduces to $\chi=0$ and $Ric=0$.
-Both approaches yield these equations in the vacuum case.
-The latter approach is more elegant, as everything is encoded in a single equation and the conclusion is much more precise.
+The former approach suggests that the equation $\chi=0$ must hold, even in the presence of matter.
+The latter approach suggests some more constrained possibilities expressed by Eq.\ (\ref{npuy}).
+The novel Eq.\ (\ref{cmbt}) is interesting, as it reduces to $\chi=0$ and $Ric=0$ in vacuum.
+The option (\ref{cmxx}) is better behaved with regard to conservation laws (under $L=0$), and still implies the constancy of surface gravity.

 In conclusion, this work has two facets.
 It is a mathematical work deriving many new detailed results on totally geodesic null hypersurfaces in Finsler spacetimes, and it is also a physical work supporting certain gravitational field equations in novel ways.
 It should be noted that physical support for gravitational equations can only come in the following ways: (a) finding special solutions and comparing them with experiment, and (b) establishing connections with very desirable physical conclusions.